 (ii) AVAILABILITY OF PURCHASE PRICE AT CLOSING.
 Purchaser represents that it possesses or will possess at the Closing funds sufficient to pay the Purchase Price for the purchase of the Premises as set forth in this Agreement.

+Nothing herein shall be construed to limit the rights of the Purchaser to terminate the Agreement or to rely upon the conditions precedent to closing under any other provision herein, including, but not limited to, the Financial Contingency set forth in section 6.1(i) of this Agreement.

 (iii) LEGAL MATTERS.
 There is no action, suit or proceeding, at law or in equity, before or by any court or similar governmental body against the Purchaser wherein an unfavorable decision, ruling or finding would materially adversely affect the performance by the Purchaser of its obligations hereunder or the other transactions contemplated hereby, or that, in any way would materially adversely affect the validity or enforceability of this Agreement or any other agreement or instrument entered into by the Purchaser in connection with the transaction contemplated hereby.

 (iv) ABILITY TO OBTAIN FUNDS.
 Purchaser has the ability to obtain funds in cash in amounts equal to the Purchase Price by means of a combination of the sale of low-income housing tax credits and/or tax-exempt bonds, subsidies, grants and below-market loans or otherwise and will at the Closing have immediately available funds in cash which will be sufficient to pay the Purchase Price and to pay any other amounts payable pursuant to this Agreement and to consummate the transactions contemplated by this Agreement.
+Nothing herein shall be construed to limit the rights of the Purchaser to terminate the Agreement or to rely upon the conditions precedent to closing under any other provision herein, including, but not limited to, the Financial Contingency set forth in section 6.1(i) of this Agreement.

 9.2 REPRESENTATIONS OF THE SELLER.
 The Seller hereby represents and warrants to the Purchaser as follows: